zohyos7/My_Website/content/home/hero.md

 I'm a Lab Manager in CCS lab,
 aspring to be a social neuroscientist
-who studies human's moral minds :purple_heart:
+who studies human's social & moral minds :purple_heart:
 <br>
 <br><br>